cocotb/cocotb/docs/source/pytest.rst

 Usage:

-* Automatically generate clock for all tests
+* Automatically generate clock for all tests ``pytest`` fixtures can provide useful test functionality, and can use the fixtures provided by the cocotb plugin.

+Some examples include:

+* Automatically generate a clock.
 * Automatically set up (reset, configure) and tear down DUT per each test

-Example of automatically generating clock for all tests using the ``conftest.py`` file:
+Example clock generation for all tests using the ``conftest.py`` file:

 .. code:: python